eo-agh/daes-project-2425-abrazjatka/README.md

 ```
 5. Save file as: .cdsapirc

-*For instructions on how to create a dot file on Windows, please see here or check the instructions here: https://gist.github.com/ozh/4131243
+*For instructions on how to create a dot file on Windows, please check the instructions here: https://gist.github.com/ozh/4131243
+*For more reference please check this page: https://cds.climate.copernicus.eu/how-to-api